owasp-amass/amass/doc/user_guide.md

 | track | Compare results of enumerations against common target organizations |
 | db | Manage the graph databases storing the enumeration results |

-Each subcommand has its own arguments that shown in the following sections.
+Each subcommand has its own arguments that are shown in the following sections.

 ### The 'intel' Subcommand